photon1503/blinker/README.md

 1. The script will load all FITS files from the folders and put them in a (maximum) 16GB RAM cache.
 The cache is big enought to hold thousends of full-frame FITS files.
 2. When all images are loaded, they will play at approx 25 frames per second
 3. Each image will be stretched using sigma deviations
-4. Use the keyboard commands below the naviagate and to remove the bad frames
+4. Use the keyboard commands below to naviagate in order to find and remove the bad frames

 ## Usage